yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-databases.md

 </ul>

+Using the `ysqlsh` shell, you can interact with your YugabyteDB database using the YSQL API.
+The following exercise shows how you can use ysqlsh to create a database, load a sample dataset, and run a simple query.

 Sample datasets that you can use to test out YugabyteDB are located in the `share` directory of your YugabyteDB Client Shell installation.
 The datasets are provided in the form of SQL script files.
 (The datasets are also available in the [sample directory of the YugabyteDB GitHub repository](https://github.com/yugabyte/yugabyte-db/tree/master/sample)).
-The following exercise shows how you can create a database, load the [Retail Analytics](../../../develop/realworld-apps/retail-analytics/) sample dataset, and run a simple query.
+This exercise uses the [Retail Analytics](../../../develop/realworld-apps/retail-analytics/) dataset.

 The following files will be used: